 PCs equipped with high-performance graphics cards are used to control the high-resolution CRT displays on which the experiments are run.
 A VISAGE system is also available in one of the booths, enabling experiments on colour perception and stereovision through its interface with colourimetric devices and high-resolution 3D goggles.
 Finally, a high-performance PC is available for performing resource-demanding data analyses.
 The sharing of facilities between the principal investigators who use EEG in their work is managed through online booking systems with regular organizational meetings.
 The co-ordinator of the Psychophysiology Centre is Dr Soren Andersen.

-The colour psychophysics laboratory is set up for running experiments that tightly control spatio-chromatic properties of the stimuli.
-It consists of two dark rooms equipped with testing machines with high resolution CRT displays controlled through VISAGE systems.
-A pair of FE-1 Stereovision goggles is also available for stereo vision experiments.
-SpectroCal and ColorCal2 devices enable calibration of CRT devices and measurement of stimuli.
-This equipment is put to use in studying how colour and luminance signals interact in attention, perceptual organization and object categorization.
-The colour psychophysics lab is administered by Dr Jasna Martinovic.
+The psychophysics laboratory is set up for running experiments that require high temporal precision of stimulus display and/or tight control of luminance and chromatic properties of the stimuli.
+It consists of two dark rooms equipped with high resolution CRT and Display++ screens controlled through VISAGE-14 bit systems and the latest high quality graphics cards that have been the golden standard in colour vision research.
+SpectroCal and ColorCal2 devices enable calibration of displays and precise measurement of stimulus properties.
+Stereovision goggles/glasses and eye tracking systems are also available, enabling a range of experiments to be conducted.
+This equipment is put to use in psychophysical and behavioural experiments studying how colour and luminance signals interact in attention, perceptual organisation and object categorisation.
+The psychophysics lab is administered by Dr Rama Chakravarthi.

 - Grasp Lab